AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 - [Google Fonts](https://fonts.google.com/) - Used to obtain the fonts used in the project.

-- [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - Used as a primary method of fixing spacing issues, finding bugs, console errors and testing responsiveness across the project.
+- [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - Used as a primary method of fixing spacing issues, finding bugs, console errors, and testing responsiveness across the project.

 - [Github](https://github.com/) - Used to store code for the project after being pushed.

 - [Git](https://git-scm.com/) - Used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

-- [Gitpod](https://www.gitpod.io/) - Used as the development enviroment.
+- [Gitpod](https://www.gitpod.io/) - Used as the development environment.

 - [Balsamiq](https://balsamiq.com/) - Used to create the wireframes for the project.